MicrosoftDocs/powerbi-docs/powerbi-docs/service-real-time-streaming.md

 Unfortunately, this is not available at this time.

 #### Given the previous question, how can I do any modeling on real-time datasets?
 Modeling is not possible on a streaming dataset, since the data is not stored permanently.
 For a push dataset, you can use the update dataset/table REST APIs to add measures and relationships.
-You can get more information from the [Update Table Schema article](https://msdn.microsoft.com/library/mt203560.aspx), and the [Dataset properties article](https://msdn.microsoft.com/library/mt742155.aspx).

 #### How can I clear all the values on a push dataset?
 How about streaming dataset?
 On a push dataset, you can use the delete rows REST API call.
-Separately, you can also use this handy tool, which is a wrapper around the REST APIs.
 There is currently no way to clear data from a streaming dataset, though the data will clear itself after an hour.

 #### I set up an Azure Stream Analytics output to Power BI, but I don’t see it appearing in Power BI – what’s wrong?
 Here’s a checklist you can use to troubleshoot the issue:

 1. Restart the Azure Stream Analytics job (jobs created before the streaming GA release will require a restart)
-2. Try re-authorizing your Power BI connection in Azure Stream Analytics
+2. Try reauthorizing your Power BI connection in Azure Stream Analytics
 3. Which workspace did you specify in the Azure Stream Analytics output?
 In the Power BI service, are you checking in that (same) workspace?
 4. Does the Azure Stream Analytics query explicitly output to the Power BI output? (using the INTO keyword)
 5. Does the Azure Stream Analytics job have data flowing through it?
 The dataset will only get created when there is data being transmitted.